Monetization for Publishers: 8 Tactics Guaranteed to Work

 You can't afford to rest on your current revenue streams.
 Unfortunately, the ongoing changes in the media industry can quickly cause your business to lag behind and your readers to turn away from you.

 In this article, we've taken a closer look at 8 of the most important tips for monetizing your publishing business.
-While there are certainly more opportunities.
+But there are certainly more possibilities.

-Not sure if Purple DS suits you?
+Not sure if Purple suits you?

 Or you have individual requirements?